GeorgeDaoud3/SOFE4630U-MS3/README.md

       --experiment use_unsupported_python_version
     ```

-4. The stages of the dataflow job is shown in the following figure
+4. The stages of the dataflow job are shown in the following figure

    ![the stages of the dataflow job of wordcount2.py](images/wc2_5.jpg)